 We will require details of the existing and proposed new owner(s), any existing mortgage being repaid, and any new mortgage being obtained.
 Clients must also decide on the method of joint ownership they wish to adopt.
 We will advise on the options available, before drafting the transfer deed and any additional documentation required and sending this for signature.

 Once everything has been signed, a completion date will be fixed.
 If there is to be a new mortgage in joint names, the lender’s instructions must also have been fulfilled, and the new mortgage must complete on the same day as the transfer.
 We will then send the documentation to the Land Registry to register the change of ownership (and new mortgage, if applicable).
 Our legal fees and relevant Land Registry fees are payable prior to completion in all cases.

 Transfers can usually be completed very quickly, although timings may vary subject to the complexity of the case.

 b)2:1 transfers – mortgage being redeemed/no mortgage

-The procedure will be much the same as above, save that usually the departing owner(s) will already have left the property and we will need to correspond with them separately.
+The procedure will be much the same as above, but usually the departing owner(s) will already have left the property and we will need to correspond with them separately.
 We will require not only their address(es), but also full details of the reason for the change of ownership and of any money being paid to the departing owner(s).
 The departing owner(s) may also require independent legal advice.
 This can often add to the length of time taken to complete the transfer of equity.

 c)1:2 cases, subject to existing mortgage